 Written By Jess Feldman

 Cybersecurity is constantly evolving as technology advances – and your career in cyber will grow just as quickly!
-Springboard curriculum expert and long-time cybersecurity professional Mark Adams breaks down the cyber security career path, how to progress from entry-level cybersecurity analyst roles to senior cybersecurity engineering roles, and the average cybersecurity salaries that bootcamp graduates can expect.
-Plus, Mark shares how Springboard’s Cyber Security Bootcamp is preparing students with the skills employers expect from cybersecurity analysts today, and what you need to know to pass CompTIA certification exams.
+Mark Adams, a cybersecurity expert from Springboard, explains the career path in cybersecurity.
+He talks about moving up from beginner analyst jobs to higher-level engineering jobs and the typical pay for bootcamp graduates.
+Plus, Mark explains how Springboard's Cyber Security Bootcamp is equipping students with the skills employers want from cybersecurity analysts and what you should know to succeed in CompTIA certification exams.

 Some cybersecurity professionals (like myself!) actually kickstart their cybersecurity careers in IT before moving on to entry-level cybersecurity analyst positions.
 IT positions that can be a good first step into cybersecurity, include IT Technician and Desktop Support where you are dealing with software and hardware support.
 Help Desk or Service Desk positions where you are troubleshooting issues with clients can also be a good place to begin your tech career.